 This trade has become a bit of a wash, but it definitely is not one that has panned out.
-The Avalanche acquired Stuart during free agent frenzy day (July 1st) 2014.
+The Avalanche acquired Brad Stuart during free agent frenzy day 2014.
 This could have been an okay trade if the Avalanche had used Stuart in the correct capacity, but they were determined to force him into the top pairing.

 This did not create very good results.
-Stuart and Johnson simply didn’t fit together in any capacity and it didn’t take long for Stuart to be removed from Johnson’s pair in favor of EJ’s previous defensive partner, Jan Hejda.
+Stuart and Erik Johnson simply didn’t fit together in any capacity and it didn’t take long for Stuart to be removed from Johnson’s pair in favor of EJ’s previous defensive partner, Jan Hejda.
 Since this time, Stuart has battled injury and has been unable to stay in the Avalanche lineup.
-At this point, it seems the Avalanche will be forced to buy him out, depending on his injury status, at the end of this season.
+At this point, it seems the Avs will be forced to buy him out, depending on his injury status, at the end of this season.

-The Avalanche sent a 2016 second round pick and a 2017 sixth round pick to San Jose in exchange for Stuart.
+The Avalanche sent a 2016 second round pick and a 2017 sixth-round pick to San Jose in exchange for Stuart.
 The Avalanche ended up getting these two picks back from San Jose at the 2015 draft, plus San Jose’s second round pick at the 2015 draft in exchange for the pick the Avalanche acquired from Buffalo in the Ryan O’Reilly trade.

 Avalanche Send Alex Tanguay to Calgary

 The Avalanche sent Alex Tanguay to division rival Calgary in exchange for Jordan Leopold, a 2006 second round pick (that became Codey Burki) and a conditional 2007 pick (that became Trevor Cann).
 This was the second trade they made with Calgary that sent a top-end offensive player to their division rival in exchange a defenseman that might be able to give the same offensive spark.
 We’ll get to the other one later.

 What the Avalanche got back for Tanguay was, again, incredibly disappointing.
-Leopold played 122 games with the Avalanche, scoring 13 goals and totaling 38 points.
+Leopold played 122 games with the Avs, scoring 13 goals and totaling 38 points.
 He was then sent back to Calgary a few years later.
 Burki never played in the NHL, nor did Trevor Cann.

 Another wasted trade made to try and undo the foolishness that sent Ozolinsh packing.